ThePowerOfSwift/VegeTable/README.md

 3. DynamoDB database - The database is hosted by amazon.
 Communication to the database is controlled by credentials, currently users must be given credentials in order to access nutritional information.

 4. Python image recognition - The image recognition algorithms use OpenCV and Pybrain modules in python.
 Because of the time required to load the neural networks in Pybrain, a simple server was created.
 When the python server is started the neural networks are loaded.
 The server then waits for communication from the nodeJS server that will trigger image matching.
+The server is located: /VegeTable/VegeTable/image_recognition/VegeTableMatchServer.py

 # Build Instructions / Dependencies